apace100/origins-docs/docs/types/meta_action_types/if_else.md

     }
 }
 ```

-This action will set the target on fire if they are in Elytra flight, or, if not in Elytra flight, will heal the target.
-The `else_action` can be omitted to just execute nothing if the `condition` doesn't hold.
+This example will set the entity on fire if they are "fall flying" for 5 seconds.
+Otherwise, it will restore 3 hearts of health to the entity instead.